BforBen/bforben.github.io/_posts/2020-07-06-local-digital-declaration-2-years-on.md

 - local gov
 ---

-_(This post has also been published on the [MHCLG Digital blog](https://mhclgdigital.blog.gov.uk/2020/07/06/celebrating-two-years-of-the-local-digital-declaration/).)_

 It's been 2 years since the launch of the [Local Digital Declaration](https://www.localdigital.gov.uk/declaration/) (wow, where has the time gone?!).

 Looking back at [my blog from the launch](/blog/2018/07/launching-local-digital-declaration) I'd reflected on the many previous attempts to raise awareness of digital, and bring the sector together, that have struggled to turn conversations into practical delivery.